-John Wall scores 16 points in loss
+John Wall scores 29 in loss to Hawks

 John Wall (foot) will start tonight